February 14th, 2018 / 0 Comments

 These sudden deaths are often caused by undiagnosed cardiac abnormalities.
 In Italy and other European countries, teen and adult athletes are screened for heart conditions before they play sports, which is an action some researchers hope will take off in the United States.

 However, studies show that these screenings, like the commonly used echocardiogram (ECG), may not give researchers the answers they need.
-And, according to an article in Reuters Health, while ECGs are inexpensive, about $10 per test, those individuals that have abnormal findings could need more testing at $2,000 per student athlete.
+And, while ECGs are inexpensive, about $10 per test, those individuals that have abnormal findings could need more testing at $2,000 per student athlete.

 Thus, ECGs are not necessarily the best first-line test to rule out a heart problem, and they may keep young children out of sports unnecessarily, due to false-positive test results.
 Instead, an athlete’s primary care physician should use a pre-participation symptom assessment as a more accurate way to screen prior to sports participation.